 IES Statement of Ethical Principles

-Accuracy and Rigour
+Accuracy, Competence and Rigour

-- always act with care and competence;
+• always act with care and competence;

-• assist the development of engineering knowledge and skills in others;
+• assist the development of engineering knowledge and skills in others

 Honesty and Integrity